159753x/InterviewCSharp/README.md

 - **Type**: Console Application
 - **Description**: This project demonstrates the use of the shared code to generate an HTML report based on worker time entry data.
 It uses `SharedCodeLibrary` to process data and generate the HTML file.
 Resulting HTML file will be in InterviewCSharp\VisualizationHTML\bin\Debug\net8.0 with title 'time_entries.html'.

-### Project2
+### VisualizationPNG

 - **Type**: Console Application
-- **Description**: This project may serve a different purpose or functionality but also utilizes the shared code module for consistent data handling and HTML generation.
+- **Description**: This project demonstrates the use of the shared code to generate an HTML report based on worker time entry data in form of Pie Chart on PNG image file.
+It uses `SharedCodeLibrary` to process data and generate the PNG file.
+Resulting PNG file will be in InterviewCSharp\VisualizationPNG\bin\Debug\net8.0 with title 'PieChart.png'.

 ### SharedCode

 - **Type**: Class Library
-- **Description**: This module contains the shared code used by both `VisualizationHTML` and `Project2`.
+- **Description**: This module contains the shared code used by both `VisualizationHTML` and `VisualizationPNG`.
 It includes models, controllers, and views related to worker time entry data.
-- **Dependencies**: This library depends on Newtonsoft.Json package which can be downloaded and installed through VS or through cmd (for Windows)
+- **Dependencies**: This library depends on Newtonsoft.Json package which can be downloaded and installed through VS or through cmd (for Windows) and on System.Drawing.Common (it is installed in same way as Newtonsoft.Json)
     #### Description on how to install it:
     _Method 1: Using Visual Studio's NuGet Package Manager_